genomewalker/refine-contigs/README.md

 [![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/genomewalker/refine-contigs?include_prereleases&label=version)](https://github.com/genomewalker/refine-contigs/releases) [![refine-contigs](https://github.com/genomewalker/refine-contigs/workflows/refineC_ci/badge.svg)](https://github.com/genomewalker/refine-contigs/actions) [![PyPI](https://img.shields.io/pypi/v/refine-contigs)](https://pypi.org/project/refine-contigs/) [![Conda](https://img.shields.io/conda/v/genomewalker/refine-contigs)](https://anaconda.org/genomewalker/refine-contigs)

 refineC is a simple tool to identify potential misassemblies in contigs recovered from ancient metagenomes.
 The assembly of ancient metagenomics data is challenging due to the short length and post-mortem damage in reads.
-The short length of the reads pushes the limits of the assemblers, and the recovered contigs might contain misassemblies that can, for example, lead to misleading ecological insights, spurious pangenomic analyses, erroneous prediction of the functional potential or impact the outcome of the binning process by mixing distantly related or unrelated phylogenetic gene markers.
-With the assembly of ancient metagenomics data we can face different problems:
+The short length of the reads pushes the limits of the assemblers, and the recovered contigs might contain misassemblies that can, for example, lead to misleading ecological insights, spurious pangenomic analyses, erroneous prediction of the functional potential, or impact the outcome of the binning process by mixing distantly related or unrelated phylogenetic gene markers.
+With the assembly of ancient metagenomics data, we can face different problems:

 - **Inter-genomic mosaic**: Chimeric contigs containing a mixture of sequence from multiple organisms
 - **Intra-genomic mosaic**: Chimeric contigs mixing different genomic regions from the same organism
 - **Temporal mosaic**: Chimeric contigs containing a mixture of sequence from different times (and organisms)

-At the moment refineC can mitigate the effects of the first and second type of problems by exploiting the information of de Bruijn (Megahit/Spades) and overlap-based assemblers (PLASS/PenguiN).
-While the de Bruijn assemblers will assemble longer contigs, the overlap-based assemblers will recover more of the ancient sequence space precent in the ancient sample.
-In any case, both type of assemblers will end up generating misassembled contigs, especially when we fine-tune the assemblers to recover as much as possible.
+At the moment, refineC can mitigate the effects of the first and second type of problems by exploiting the information of de Bruijn (Megahit/Spades) and overlap-based assemblers (PLASS/PenguiN).
+While the de Bruijn assemblers will assemble longer contigs, the overlap-based assemblers will recover more of the ancient sequence space present in the ancient sample.
+In any case, both types of assemblers will end up generating misassembled contigs, especially when we fine-tune the assemblers to recover as much as possible.

 RefineC follows a simple approach to identify the misassemblies: